 \subsubsection{A brief reminder of AR Sampling}

 AR Sampling \cite[chap.
-2]{robert-casella} is a simulation algorithm that yields samples distributed according to a target distribution $P$ via samples from a proposal distribution $Q$, which are accepted or rejected as valid samples from $P$ via some acceptance probability.
-More precisely, let the support of $P$ be inside that of $Q$.
-This means that there exists a constant $C\geq1$ s.t. for all $y\in \mathbbm{R}^d, p(y) \leq Cq(y)$.
-Let $Y \sim Q$, and let $k$ a Bernoulli random variable (r.v.) with parameter $\alpha(y) = \frac{p(y)}{Cq(y)}$.
+2]{robert-casella} \citep[chap.
+3]{martino2018independent} is a simulation algorithm that yields samples distributed according to a target distribution $p$ via samples from a proposal distribution $q$, which are accepted or rejected as valid samples from $p$ via some acceptance probability.
+More precisely, let the support of $p$ be inside that of $q$.
+This means that there exists a constant $C\geq1$ such that for all $y\in \mathbbm{R}^d, p(y) \leq Cq(y)$.
+Let $Y \sim q$, and let $k$ a Bernoulli random variable with parameter $\alpha_{AR}(y) = \frac{p(y)}{Cq(y)}$.
 AR sampling is based on the fact that $Y|k=1$ is distributed according to $p$.
 Note that $\mathrm{Pr}(k=1) = \frac{1}{C}$, so the lower the value of $C$, the higher the acceptance rate.